knuesel/callisto/src/reading.typ

   return indices.dedup().sorted().map(i => all-cells.at(i))
 }

-/// Cell selector: return an array of cells according to the 'cell specification'
+/// Cell selector: return an array of cells according to the cell specification
 /// -> array
 #let cells(
   ..args,